 demonstrated the potential role of Rebaudioside A as a hepatoprotective agent (11, 12).
-More importantly, it has been shown that improvement lipid profile of in the experimentally induced diabetic rats can be achieved by oral administration of this diterpenoid glycoside (13) in which further support the notion that Rebaudioside A possesses potential lipid-regulating activity.
+More importantly, it has been shown that an improvement in the lipid profile of experimentally induced diabetic rats can be achieved by oral administration of this diterpenoid glycoside (13) in which further support the notion that Rebaudioside A possesses potential lipid-regulating activity.

 Atherosclerosis is a chronic inflammatory disease affecting the intima of medium and large-sized arteries, likely to occur at arterial bifurcations (14, 15).
 The disease has been recognized as the principal cause of clinically important cardiovascular diseases (CVDs) (16).
 Pioneering work on atherosclerosis has been carried out earlier by Alexander Iosifovich Ignatowski in 1907 in which he provided evidence of aortic atherosclerotic lesion in experimental rabbits fed with various types of animal proteins (17).
 Conceptually similar work has also been carried out by Anichkov and Semen Chalatov in 1912 that extends the idea of cholesterol in atherosclerosis development (17).
 In addition to non-pharmacological approaches, few medications have been developed to intervene with abnormal plasma cholesterol levels (18).
 A class of cholesterol-modifying medications known as statins is commonly prescribed to hyperlipidemic patients (18).
 Likewise, considering that reactive oxygen species (ROS) and oxidative stress initiate atherosclerosis which cause coronary heart disease, antioxidants are beneficial to prevent such events (19).
-Despite the efficiency of statins line.
+Despite the efficiency of statins in lowering cholesterol, many side effects have been discussed (20-22) thus further motivates the need for an alternative to replacing statins.
+Therefore, in this study, we are interested in examining the unexplored cholesterol-lowering potential of Rebaudioside A in the HepG2 cell line.

-Materials and Methods
+Materials and Methods Cell culture

-Cell culture